nmagen/Fire_Findr_Caffe/4_Model_Training/readme.md

 ![jpg](https://raw.githubusercontent.com/JBed/Fire_Findr/master/4_Model_Training/busy.jpg)

 was classified as on not fire.
-What I think happened here is that the
+What I think happened here is that the busyness of the image caused problems for the classifyer.

 ---